thebusfactor/p11/M1_Requirements/Sean_Report_Contribution.md

 Relationship of input and output: Video feed input is scanned for points of interest -> Alert is outputted when event triggered.

 ###### 2. Requires End Goal Use Case 1, Upon booting of software user can define output upon event trigger
-An extension of the first End Goal Use Case, upon detection of bus running red light the user can define what the output should be.
+Description: An extension of the first End Goal Use Case, upon detection of bus running red light the user can define what the output should be.
 This could be an email or computer alert event has been triggered.
 Exact sequence: Run software -> User defines what output should be -> Output is delivered when event triggers.
 Effect of Parameters: Depending on the level of sophistication of system, user may define output to only occur after X amount of buses have ran a red light or any other aspect they deem appropriate.
 Relationship of input and output: Video feed input is scanned for points of interest -> User defined alert is outputted when event triggered.